graalvm/vscode-extensions/graalvm/index.md

 ## GraalVM Installation Wizard

 After installing the extension, you can install GraalVM by using the built-in installation wizard (click the "Gr" icon in the left side Activity Bar).
-You can either add existing GraalVM (if you have GraalVM already), or download it immediately from within VS Code.
+You can either add an existing GraalVM installation (if you have GraalVM already), or download it immediately from within VS Code.
 A dialogue window suggests these options:
   * **Download & Install GraalVM**
   * **Add Existing GraalVM**